 ---------------------------------------

-His claws clicked softly, arrhythmically on the polished tile as the burly kat hurried through the sterile corridors.
+His claws clicked softly, arrhythmically, on the polished tile as the burly kat hurried through the sterile corridors.
 His pace was a limping trot, the fastest speed he could manage.
 A patch of blackened fabric high on his left hip bore testimony to the blaster bolt he'd narrowly evaded.
 Four, parallel slash marks ripped through the golden fur of his nose, stretching onto his right cheek.
-Scabbed over slightly, they still oozed pussy ichor.
+Scabbed over slightly, they still oozed a nasty ichor.

 But, pain was a minor irritation at the moment.
 Something he must ignore.
 He had a rendezvous to make.
 A promise to keep.